 Pinnacle’s Regional Rural Advisory Group (RRAG) brings the voice of rural teams, GPs, nurse practitioners into the governance of resources specifically provided to help address the needs of our rural communities.

-Rural health accounts for 30 per cent of the Pinnacle general practice network with our 35 rural practices looking after the needs of 142,000 people, of which:
+Rural practices make up 30 per cent of the Pinnacle general practice network with our 36 rural practices who look after the needs of 168,000 people across GCH R1,2,3 communities across Te Manawa Taki.

 Rural communities face specific problems due to “the tyranny of distance”.
 Access is the rural issue – access to services, access to diagnostics, access to secondary care support, access to locums, access to continuing professional development.